markokajzer/discord-soundbot/README.md

   ```

 + To run the bot in the background additionally use the `-d` flag in the last step.
++ Pass additional configuration options by adding additional `-e OPTION_NAME=option_value` to the command above.

+### Building

+When not using Docker, make sure to install **Node.js v12.0.0** or newer and **FFmpeg** for its voice functionality.
+You can install `ffmpeg` via your favorite package manager.

 #### Building manually

 + Clone the repository.
-+ Install `yarn` with `npm install -g yarn`.
-+ Install the bot's dependencies with `yarn install`.
++ Install the dependencies with `yarn install`.
 + Run the bot with `yarn start`.

-Need more details?
+Need details?
 You can find more detailed installation guides for [Unix](../../wiki/Unix) (including your Raspberry Pi), [macOS](../../wiki/macOS), and [Windows](../../wiki/Windows).

 #### Using npm

-You can also add the bot as a project dependency in your node project.
-Simply add it to your projects dependencies depending on your package manager.
+You can also add the bot as a project dependency to your Node project, by simply adding it to your project dependencies.

 ```
+  # For npm
   $ npm install discord-soundbot

+  # For yarn
   $ yarn add discord-soundbot
 ```